yext/answers-hitchhiker-theme/README.md

 This theme makes the following commands available when Jambo imports this theme.

 ### Vertical Command
-Creates a vertical page of an Answers experience
+Creates a vertical page of an Answers experience.

 Example usage:
 ```bash